tanishqweb/PalindromeCheckerApp/README.md

 # PalindromeCheckerApp

 // Procedure
-1. Compile → javac UseCase5PalindromeCheckerApp.java
+1. Compile → javac PalindromeCheckerApp.java
-2. Run → java UseCase5PalindromeCheckerApp
+2. Run → java PalindromeCheckerApp
 3. Enter a word or phrase
 4. Program pushes characters into a stack, pops them to reverse, and checks palindrome